jacobvm04/quickest-sort/README.md

 ### Property-based testing

 This project uses property based testing via `proptest`.
 It can be ran by executing `cargo run test`.

-Using `--release` is recommended for much faster exeuction speed.
+Using `--release` is highly recommended to greatly decrease execution time.

 ### Fuzzing

-This project can be fuzzed using `cargo-fuzzer` with `libFuzzer`.
-Fuzzing can be ran by running `cargo fuzz run fuzz_target_1`.
+This project can be fuzzed using `cargo-fuzzer` with `libFuzzer` by running `cargo fuzz run fuzz_target_1`.